Business insurance is a critical part of your business continuity approach. It helps to manage risk and protect you and your business from loss.

 Company directors and board members are expected to act in good faith.
 This insurance does not cover fraudulent or other deceptive conduct.

-To prevent risk the Australian Securities and Investment Commission (ASIC) sets out key responsibilities of company directors.
+To prevent risk the Australian Securities and Investments Commission (ASIC) sets out key responsibilities of company directors.

 Business interruption insurance can cover costs if your business is out of action due to certain events or risks.
 This may include the costs of: